What Kind of Napkins Are Best for Weddings?

 You'll see that when you look at your wedding reception photos weeks later, especially when you’re creative with your napkin folds.

-However, there are different types of napkins; not every type will fit into every stage of your ceremony.
+There are different types of napkins, and not every type will fit into every stage of your ceremony.
 Using the correct type of wedding napkins shows you pay great attention to detail, and you'll have fewer guests complaining.

 For weddings, there are generally three types of napkins based on size: dinner napkins, luncheon napkins, and cocktail napkins.